tomerfiliba/tomerfiliba.github.io/blog/_posts/2012-08-06-ReHelloWorld.md

 This, by itself, makes perfect sense, and should have happened every time.
 In fact, had it happened every time, it would have been obvious... but what on earth could ever explain the strange phenomena we've seen?
-How could it ever have worked the second time?!
+How could it ever have worked the second time (with the very same arguments)?!
 If the size of the first argument is wrong, all following ones are garbage.
 Does the kernel *learn* that our process mistakenly passed a 32bit handle?
 Does ctypes *come to the conclusion* that the first integer argument should actually be treated as a ``HANDLE`` instead of a ``DWORD`` -- after seeing ``Errno 6``?
 Is that the most sophisticated form of machine-learning ever seen, or what?
 And it all happens inside the kernel or an FFI library?
 And how the hell does invoking ``code.interact()`` *before anything took place*, could have averted the problem?!
 And how come it never happened on previous versions of 64bit Windows (with the same version of Python and ctypes)?

 Windows, you bewilder me.